-In the knitting world, you might have come across wool named merino yarn— a highly-regarded yarn by most of the advanced knitting and weaving brands.
-You may have already noticed its widespread prevalence in the fiber arts world.
+In the knitting world, you might have come across a wool named merino — a highly-regarded wool by knitters and crafters.

 Now, the question is; why is merino wool yarn praised on such a large scale?
 What makes it better than regular wool?
 And why are people head over heels obsessed with this product?
 Read on to get all the answers.
 So, let’s dig in.

 Merino Wool Yarn

 As the name implies, it comes from a special breed of animal.
 Merino sheep are known for the finest quality wool.
 It is prized as one of the softest wool produced by any sheep species.
 It was discovered back in the 12th century, and over the course of time, people explored its unrivaled potential.

 During all these years, they improved the quality ten times over using the techniques of selective breeding.
 Now, the wool has conquered the knitting industry and is used to make the softest fleece and quality yarn for knitting.

 Why is merino wool yarn softer compared to regular yarn?
 It does depend on the microscopic physical characteristics but mainly, the softness relies on the micron count, the smaller the count, the softer the wool.
 Large micron count means rougher fibers.
 The range for merino wool yarn lies between 21-24, smaller count means finer quality.

 What are the types of Merino Wool Yarn?

 It can be confusing to try to understand all the types available.
 To make things simpler, we have categorized the types into sections: